BetterAndroid/BetterAndroid/docs-source/src/en/library/system-extension.md

 You can add this module to your project using the following method.

+If you are using multiple Android modules at the same time, we recommend that you first refer to [android-bom](./android-bom.md) to use BOM for unified version management.

 ### Version Catalog (Recommended)

 Add dependency in your project's `gradle/libs.versions.toml`.